groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/find/powerpoint.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Find text watermarks in Powerpoint documents using .NET"
+    title: "Find Watermarks in Powerpoint Files Using .NET"
     content: |
-      Empower .NET application with [GroupDocs.Watermark](https://products.groupdocs.com/watermark/net/) solution.
-Find text watermarks in business documents and process them in convenient way.
+      **[GroupDocs.Watermark](https://products.groupdocs.com/watermark/net/)** streamlines the process of finding watermarks within business documents.
+Integrate our package into your .NET applications to unlock its advantages.

-      1. Pass Powerpoint document path to **Watermarker**
+      1. To leverage our library features, load the Powerpoint file into a **Watermarker** class instance.
+You can provide a file path, file stream, or byte stream.
-      2. Use **TextSearchCriteria** and its options to narrow result list of watermarks
+      2. To refine the list of potential watermarks, use the **SearchCriteria object**.
+For instance, provide an image to find similar image watermarks.
+If finding textual watermarks, provide text, font, color, and other relevant options.
-      3. Find all suitable text watermarks from the document
+      3. Use the **Search** method of the **Watermarker** object to retrieve watermarks placed within the document.
+You will receive a collection of objects representing potential watermarks for further processing.
-      4. Process found text watermarks
+      4. Finally, you have the flexibility to manipulate the search results as needed.
+You can delete found watermarks or edit their properties, such as changing size or text.

     code:
       platform: "net"